DTsuna/binary_precursor/README.md

 "prec_outburst_lc.py" outputs a time-dependent light curve for a given set of parameters.

-If one aims to interpret a certain precursor, a way is to run the former "prec_outburst_grid.py" (or see our paper Tsuna+24) to narrow down the parameters that reproduce the characteristic quantity, and then run "prec_outburst_lc.py" for a more detailed fit to the light curve.
+If one aims to interpret a certain precursor, a way is to run the former "prec_outburst_grid.py" (or see our paper Tsuna+24, ApJ 966 30) to narrow down the parameters that reproduce the characteristic quantity, and then run "prec_outburst_lc.py" for a more detailed fit to the light curve.